abinit/abinit/doc/tutorial/gstore.md

 It is important to understand, however, that the user is now responsible for specifying how the $\kk$-mesh and $\qq$-mesh should be sampled and how symmetries should be applied to reduce the number of matrix elements.
 All variables controlling the GSTORE computation start with the `gstore_` prefix.

-Default values are provided that are generally well suited for standard electronic-structure workflows, but in many situations you may need to customize or override the default behavior depending on your specific use case.
+Default values are provided that are generally well suited for the computation of electronic properties, but in many situations you may need to customize or override the default behavior depending on your specific use case.
 This guide aims to help you understand how to select the appropriate options.

-The first step is to specify whether the $\kk$-points or the $\qq$-points should be restricted to the IBZ.
+The first step is to specify whether the $\kk$-points or the $\qq$-points should be restricted to the irreducible zone (IBZ) or the full Brillouin zone (BZ).
 This is controlled by the variables [[gstore_kzone]] and [[gstore_qzone]].
 The default behavior is: